 In the 1980s, Noriaki Kano developed the Kano Model of Customer Satisfaction.
-Using the model we can divide requirements into three categories: Baseline Expectations, Linear Satisfiers, and Delighters
+Using the model, we can divide requirements into three categories: Baseline Expectations, Linear Satisfiers, and Delighters.

 Baseline Expectation Requirements are those that must be present for the product to be successful.

 Linear Satisfiers Requirements are those that are on a sliding scale.
 The more we have, or the better they are – the more customer satisfaction they bring.
 Conversely, the worse they are, the more dissatisfaction they bring.
-A good example here may be the speed of a web site, or the number of free Excel templates available for download on a website for PMO professionals!
+A good example here may be the speed of a website or the number of free Excel templates available for download on a website for PMO professionals!

 Delighters are requirements that will delight your customer and ‘wow’ them.
-These are the items that will typically not be missed if they are absent, but they will impress your stakeholders, and will make your product stand out.
+These are the items that will typically not be missed if they are absent, but they will impress your stakeholders and will make your product stand out.

-Where Kano starts to get interesting, is when we plot the relationships among these different categories as shown below.
+Where Kano starts to get interesting is when we plot the relationships among these different categories, as shown below.

 Combining MoSCoW and Kano

-Combining the simplicity or MoSCoW with the customer-centric view that Kano provides, gives us a powerful lexicon with which to explore the mix of requirements we are delivering.
-In the example I gave further up this post, we saw that many items that are categorised as ‘Must Have’ in MoSCoW could be classified as ‘Delighters’ in Kano.
+Combining the simplicity or MoSCoW with the customer-centric view that Kano provides, gives us a robust lexicon with which to explore the mix of requirements we are delivering.
+In the example I gave further up this post, we saw that many items that are categorized as ‘Must Have’ in MoSCoW could be classified as ‘Delighters’ in Kano.
 Kano takes the opposite view and says that we should be getting the baseline expectations delivered first, but acknowledges these are unlikely to make our customers happy – merely make them less unhappy.